Refer a Friend

 There are many ways to introduce banking to your child.
 Involving your child in banking can be as simple as sitting them with you while you do online transactions, take them into the bank with you, or through games such as playing ‘shops’.
 Remember, it’s okay for your kids to understand financial difficulty exists.
 While you shouldn’t worry your children with details, it’s helpful for them to understand money isn’t magical – it doesn’t just appear when you need it.

 Before you set a bank account up for your child, spend some time discussing what the bank account will be used for.
 Is it a way to save money to buy something special in the medium term?
 Or, do you have a longer-term plan for the savings in the account?
 Explain the advantages of setting up and using a bank account rather than a piggy bank, such as the ability to earn interest, and also to keep their money in a safe place.

 The next step is to open the account with a Heritage staff member.
-You can do this by going into a branch or by phoning the local Contact Centre on 13 14 22.
+You can do this by going into a branch.
 Remember, there are a number of things you’ll need to have to open the account – including the correct identification.
-More details on required I.D. can be found on the back of the form.
 If going into a branch, take your child with you and encourage them to ask questions.
 It’s a great way to help them feel ownership and responsibility for the account.

 Motivating your child to show interest and save their money is a great way to help them reach their savings goals.
 Some ideas to help motivate include:

 1. Offer extra pocket money for special jobs

 2. Encourage them to save their spare change